kshannon-ucsd/dsc40a/pages/syllabus.md

 We also encourage you to come to instructor and staff office hours for help on homework questions.
 The homework assignments for this class are quite challenging and most students are not able to successfully complete the homework from attending lecture alone.
 Make sure to use the resources provided on the Resources tab of the course website, actively participate in group work sessions, and plan to attend office hours at least once a week.

 You may post homework-related questions on Ed, though your questions (and answers) should be about approaches, not answers.
 If your question includes some or all of an answer (even if you're not sure it's right), you must make your post private so that others cannot see it. **We are not able to tell you whether your answer is correct.**

+**Tentative Homework deadlines are on the website, but are subject to change based on class performance.
+When in doubt, reference the due date on Gradescope!**

 ### Office Hours